mitsuba-renderer/drjit-core/README.md

 jit_shutdown(): done
 jit_cuda_shutdown()
 ```

+These log messages show that Enoki generated a single kernel within 2.4 μs.
+However, this kernel was never observed before, necessitating a compilation
+step by the CUDA driver, which took 33 ms.

 Note the ``Result: [...]`` line, which is the expected output of the
 calculation ``0.5 + [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]``.
 The extra lines are debug